jdang04/Validate_ChatGPT_Efficiency/README.md

 # Validate_ChatGPT_Efficiency

-An interactive website application to validate and analyze ChatGPT's efficiency.
+An multi-page interactive website application to validate and analyze ChatGPT's efficiency.